HoriKyouko/StarWarsVR/README.md

         - Added the terrain to the scene
     - Added the Droid Assault scene
         - Added the terrain to the scene

+Tim Work Done
+	-Working on Terrain building
+		-Spawn Locations
+		-Number of Spawns
+		-Objective of the Terrain
+	-Added Character